 - Mobile WAN (usbX)

 - PPPoE (ppp0)

 - WiFi STA (wlan0)

+- Secondary LAN (eth1)

+- Tertiary LAN (eth2)

 - Primary LAN (eth0)

 Example of default priorities: Backup Routes are disabled.
-The router selects the Primary LAN as the default route only if you unmark the Create connection to mobile network check box on the Mobile WAN page, unmark the Create PPPoE connection check box on the PPPoE page and unmark the Enable WiFi on the WiFi page (or use WiFi in AP mode).
+The router selects the Secondary LAN as the default route only if you unmark the Create connection to mobile network check box on the Mobile WAN page, unmark the Create PPPoE connection check box on the PPPoE page and unmark the Enable WiFi on the WiFi page (or use WiFi in AP mode).
+To select the Primary LAN, delete the IP address from the Secondary LAN page and disable the DHCP Client for the Secondary LAN.